-PMT has a supplementary scheme for pension build-up above the salary threshold (\le 95,236 gross per year on a full-time basis) up to a maximum of \le 137,800.
+PMT has a supplementary scheme for pension build-up above the salary threshold of € 95,236 gross per year (2025, on a full-time basis) up to a maximum of € 137,800 (2025).
 Employees within the metal and engineering industry can become members of this scheme only if the employer has arranged the 'Pension build-up above the salary threshold' supplementary scheme.
+The employer can opt for a high or low build-up rate.

-Do you wish to know exactly what our supplementary pension scheme offers you?
-Download the pension scheme rules under 'reglement en beleid' ('rules and policy') at www.pmt.nl/downloads.
+If you wish to know exactly what our supplementary pension scheme offers you, go to www.pmt.nl/downloads under 'reglement en beleid' ('rules and policy') or request the pension scheme rules from us.

-What will you not receive in our pension scheme?
+What will you not receive in our supplementary pension scheme?

-No pension build-up above the € 95,236 gross annual salary
+No pension build-up above € 137,800 gross annual salary